brentley/appmeshworkshop/content/servicediscovery/servicediscovery.md

 done
 ```

-* Let's create a new service in Cloud Map in the namespace we just created.
-We will name it **crystal** so it's FQDN will become **crystal.appmeshworkshop.pvt.local**
+* Still in Cloud Map, create a service inside the namespace you created in the step above.
+Name it **crystal**.
+The service's FQDN is **crystal.appmeshworkshop.pvt.local**

 ```bash
 # Define variables #